 - Who do you have the opportunity to attract with the right anchor tenant?
 (Population size, demographics, disposable income, etc.)

 - What is the daily traffic count in front of your property?
 (Many credit tenants have a minimum requirement of 15,000 cars per day.)

-- Are there/what are the upcoming residential and commercial building projects in the area?
+- What are the upcoming or current; residential and commercial building projects in the area?

 - Is there comparable retail space available in other nearby plazas?

-- Is the accessibility and visibility you offer superior to these spaces?
+- Are the accessibility and visibility you offer superior to these spaces?

 - Does your plaza offer better parking?